Simon Garfield: Early life and career

 Simon Frank Garfield was born in London on 19 March 1960 to Herbert Sidney and Hella Helene Garfield.
 He grew up in a comfortable middle-class family in Hampstead Garden Suburb.
 His father was born in Hamburg, Germany, but left for London in 1934, changed his name from Garfunkel to Garfield and became a successful city solicitor.
-Garfield's father died when he was 13, his brother when he was 18 and his mother when he was 19.
+Garfield's father died when Simon was 13, his brother when he was 18 and his mother when he was 19.

 Garfield attended University College School.
 He went on to study at the London School of Economics, where he focused more on writing for The Beaver, the understaffed student newspaper, than his studies, and became joint editor.
 Garfield later recalled that it was "the best fun you could have apart from student riots," but the staff realized "we'd never have so much journalistic control again".
 He was awarded Student Journalist of the Year by The Guardian in 1981, which led him to get employed briefly at the Radio Times as subeditor of the BBC Radio 3 listings.

 In 1981 and 1982, Garfield worked as a scriptwriter for BBC radio documentaries.
 He moved on to Time Out, where he served as editor in 1988 and 1989.
 Garfield often expanded his well-researched articles into books.
 His first two were on exploitation in the music industry.
 Money for Nothing: Greed and Exploitation in the Music Industry (1986) was praised by Booklist's Peter L. Robinson as an "insider's account" which had "all the ingredients that produce a juicy public spectacle."
 Expensive Habits: The Dark Side of the Music Industry (1986) was based on an article Garfield wrote for Time Out about George Michael's legal action against his record label.
 In his review for The Listener, Dave Rimmer described Garfield as "one of the few writers in Britain dealing regularly, intelligently and entertainingly with the business of music."